 This accident is a cautionary tale for all pilots to be vigilant when departing either VFR or IFR at night, especially in unfamiliar territory.
 Had these pilots taken the time to get an IFR clearance on the ground, or taken a moment to take a look at the minimum sector altitude (MSA) on an IFR approach or departure chart or a VFR chart may have spared 10 lives that night.

 After the accident, the investigators interviewed the operator of the aircraft to try to discern why the pilots were unaware of the surrounding terrain, even after flying into the airport in the daylight hours.
-According to this report from flightsafety.org, the investigators asked the owner of Duncan Aircraft Sales, who was operating the aircraft, if the pilots had VFR sectional charts with them.
+One report says that the investigators asked the owner of Duncan Aircraft Sales, who was operating the aircraft, if the pilots had VFR sectional charts with them.
 The response, maybe not surprising, is perhaps representative of an imprudent safety culture: “This is a goddamn jet outfit, we don’t carry VFR charts.”